What is Gender affirmation surgery?

 Hormone Therapy and Gender Surgery

-Hormone therapy involves either testosterone and estrogen.
-It is not a necessity before top surgery.
-However, in some transgender men, hormone therapy can help the chest muscles to grow.
-While, for women, it can increase the breast tissue before breast augmentation.
+Hormone therapy involves either testosterone or estrogen.
+In some transgender individuals, hormone therapy can help the chest muscles to grow.
+While, for others, it can increase the breast tissue before breast augmentation.

 Hormones before surgery may give an individual a better outcome after the top surgery but it is not a necessity.
 The doctor often tests your hormone levels before the surgery to ensure if it is within the target range.